Circle time provides a wealth of learning opportunities for children. The focus on interaction means circle should be a language rich experience.

 - Talk about the story, the words and the pictures.
-Make predictitions about what will come next.
+Make predictions about what will come next.

 - Provide opportunities for children to practice language skills by encouraging participation during circle.

 - Be enthusiastic.
-Use facial expressions and your voice to engage the children.
+Use gestures, facial expressions and your voice to engage the children.

-- Use props and visuals to help children understand meaning.
+- Use props and visuals to maintain children’s attention and help them understand.

 To help the learning continue after circle time is over:

 - Retell the stories that you have read using dramatic play or in the writing centre.

 - Use the books, games and other materials throughout the day.